ChapelR/custom-macros-for-sugarcube-2/readme.md

 `<<message (optional: link text) (optional: 'btn' keyword) (optional: id)>>`

 * link text: the text of the link.  if omitted, default text is displayed (the default text can be edited above)
-* 'btn' keyword: if 'btn' is included in the macro's arguments, a button is generated instead of a link
+* 'btn' keyword: if `btn` is included in the macro's arguments, a button is generated instead of a link
 * id: if multiple messages are displayed on the same page with the same link text, you need to provide each one with a unique id.

 **Explanation**: